Design and UX for a mobile app designed to get in you and out of the gym efficiently

-I used Principle to create simple prototypes demonstrating each method then did some guerilla testing to get user feedback.
+I used Principle to create simple prototypes demonstrating each method then did some guerilla testing with 6 different potential users to get feedback.
 Users overwhelmingly preferred the slider for entering weight, finding it far faster and more efficient than the stepper.
-As a user established a workout history the app could also use that data for more efficiency, defaulting to a previously used weight and rep count so a user’s adjustments during their workout would most likely be minor.
+As a user established a workout history the app could also use that data for more efficiency, defaulting to the previously used weight and rep count as a starting point so a user’s adjustments during their workout would likely be minor.

-The final solution based on user feedback was to go with a stepper to enter repetitions (which would generally only vary by a few reps) while using the slider to record the potentially more widely variable weight used on each set.
+The final solution based on user feedback was to go with a stepper to enter repetitions while using the slider to record the potentially more widely variable weight used on each set.

 I met with the client several times to talk about what they wanted the app to be and how our user surveys lined up with that.
 The user surveys indicated a desire for pre-planned workouts and workout tracking above all else, so based on that data we narrowed down the app into 5 main modules consisting of a user feed, a logbook for seeing your past and scheduled workouts, a store for purchasing influencer workouts, an activity tab to view graphs of your progress, and the primary screen for loading and creating workouts.

 The client initially suggested the idea of a floating action button, something that many fitness enthusiasts would be familiar with from the popular My Fitness Pal app.
 I dismissed the idea at first, but after evaluating how it was used in other applications realized that it might be an appropriate use case for the primary workout button in the app.
 Having a main button with multiple options would allow a user to quickly choose to create a new workout, load an existing one, or plan their week from any screen in the app.
 The navigation would need to be further tested and refined, but in initial tests users responded positively.